Nine Dragons (Indonesia): Criticism and controversies

 Despite its contribution to national economy, the existence of "Nine Dragons" has gained much controversies surrounding it with many allegations of unethical business practices and the usage of law enforcements and criminal groups to ease their business interests.
 Tomy Winata has long been accused of using his political and military connections to secure his business interest.
 The accusation against Winata came when he was accused of using law enforcers to blackmail the former Board of Directors of Bank Arta Prima due to his connection with Bank Indonesia officials.
 Winata would deny the allegations during his interview with Tempo and said that he does not blackmail other businesspeople.

 Aside from the usage of law enforcement, the usage of land mafia also being highlighted lately.
 Sugianto Kusuma was accused of hiring land mafias in order to secure land to develop Pantai Indah Kapuk 2 that is located in Teluknaga, Tangerang.
 A local resident Charlie Chandra reported to the authorities about the allegations of the land mafia use to take over his land that was inherited from his parents.
 Chandra would later be arrested for allegations of faking the land certificate he showed when making reports.

 In the midst of Meikarta scandal, James Riady and Lippo Group became a subject of a book called 'The Lippo Way' that was never published physically.
 The book mostly cover the unethical business practices done by Riady such as the acquisition of Matahari Department Store and Suara Pembaruan as well as well as allegations of land grab to develop Kemang Village.
 In 2018, human rights activist Nelly Rosa Yulhiana Siringo-ringo was sentenced to one year imprisonment for defamation after she shared 'The Lippo Way' on her Facebook account.

 Countermeasures

-Recent economic trends in Indonesia had saw the rise of non-Chinese conglomerates that many Indonesians believed can counter the influence of the Nine Dragons.
+Recent economic trends in Indonesia had seen the rise of non-Chinese conglomerates that many Indonesians believed can counter the influence of the Nine Dragons.
 These conglomerates stemmed their influence away from Jakarta and in their own lands and had the wealth that could equal or even rivaled the Nine Dragons.
 They came from areas rich of natural resources and they were dubbed as the Nine Hajjis.
 The honorific title of Hajji given to them not only shows their religious status, but also as a symbol of rural economic growth.
 The term was coined by Mardigu Wowiek Prasantyo and the names he mentioned were: